 If it was an unplanned pregnancy, you might need to think about abstaining from sexual intercourse again until you are ready for the outcome of the reproduction process.
-It is possible to experience ovulation within the first month.
+It is possible to experience ovulation and get pregnant again within the first month.
 Conception is possible if you engage in sex again, even during the first couple of weeks.

 Cautions for those considering taking the abortion pill

-Abortion is a personal choice and like all medical and surgical procedures has side effects.
+Abortion is a personal choice, and like all medical and surgical procedures, it has side effects.

-You should take caution before taking the abortion pill for any of the following reasons:
+You should take caution before taking the abortion pill if: